 Your organization has its own terms for categorizations and levels of strategic work and sizing.
-In Rally, we represent a specific initiative or feature using a portfolio item.
-When you are ready to begin using Rally Portfolio Manager, you will need to name and configure some aspects of portfolio items and projects with your administrator.
+In CA Agile Central, we represent a specific initiative or feature using a portfolio item.
+When you are ready to begin using CA Agile Central Portfolio Manager, you will need to name and configure some aspects of portfolio items and projects with your administrator.

-Watch the video below for an overview of the steps your administrator will need to take to set up Rally for portfolio management.
+Watch the video below for an overview of the steps your administrator will need to take to set up CA Agile Central for portfolio management.

 Set up your project hierarchy

 - For product companies or Independent Software Vendors (ISVs), use a strategy project to represent a product or an area of a product.

 - For Information Technology (IT) organizations, use a strategy project to represent a system, subsystem, or a multi-year program.

 - Use an execution project to represent a scrum team, a Kanban team, or a group of such teams.